 One last thing to bear in mind: some weapon talents have requirements that meant they are inactive until your build meets the demands.
 These requirements are pretty simple to meet, for example your build needs to consist of five or more damage-based stat rolls.

-While weapon talents offer straight bonuses to your gear, weapon mods introduce a trade-off.
+Much like weapon talents, mods offer straight bonuses to your gear.
 These mods are things like optics, muzzle brakes, magazines, and rail attachments and allow you to refine your character build further.
 Here are some examples of The Division 2 weapon mods:

-- High Velocity Magazine – +20% critical hit chance, -8% weapon damage
+- High Velocity Magazine +% critical hit chance

 As you can see, by adding a couple of key attachments to a weapon you’re able to dramatically improve its performance in some areas.
 Taking the example of a sniper build, you can equip the VX1 Scope (12x) on a marksman rifle to achieve a massive bonus to headshot damage.
 Likewise, if you’re chasing a critical hit build then equipping your SMG with the right rail, muzzle, and magazine attachment will have those golden damage numbers appearing with gleeful regularity.